OrangeFreitag/IntroductionToTensorflow/README.md

-# IntroductionToTensorflow
-This Repository is dedicated to the Softwareengineering e-portfolio called "Introduction to Tensorflow"

 # Introduction to Tensor Flow

 This repository is dedicated to the lab section of my e-portfolio called "Introduction to Tensor Flow"